MicrosoftDocs/power-platform/power-platform/admin/powerapps-licensing-faq.md

 This article lists common questions and answers for licensing and plan options.

-For more details about Microsoft Power Platform licensing, download the [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
+For more details about Microsoft Power Apps licensing, download the [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 ### I have a Power Apps per user license.
 Can I use it to run Power Automate Flows?